What is pancreatitis?

 What are the symptoms?

 The main symptom of pancreatitis is medium to severe pain in the upper belly.
-Pain may also spread to your back.
+Pain may also spread to the middle of your back.

 Some people have other symptoms too, such as nausea, vomiting, a fever, and sweating.